Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Prices in the Washington-Arlington-Alexandria area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 1.3 percent for the 2 months ending in September 2023, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the September increase was due in large part to rising prices for shelter, as well as education and communication.
-The all items less food and energy index, which includes the forementioned categories, contributed the most to the overall rise as it advanced 1.3 percent.
-For the same period, the food index and energy index increased, up 1.3 percent and 1.6 percent, respectively.
+Prices in the Washington-Arlington-Alexandria area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), increased 1.0 percent over the 2 months ending in March, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the March increase was due to a 0.8-percent rise in the all items less food and energy index, in large part due to higher prices for shelter and public transportation.
+For the same period, the energy index and food index rose, up 6.1 percent and 0.1 percent, respectively.
 (Data in this report are not seasonally adjusted.
 Accordingly, bi-monthly changes may reflect seasonal influences.)

-Over the last 12 months, the CPI-U index rose 3.3 percent.
-The all items less food and energy index was mainly responsible for the total increase as it rose 3.6 percent.
-(See chart 1.)
-Food prices were up 4.2 percent over the year, whereas the energy index declined 1.4 percent, tempering the overall all items index change, largely due to lower natural gas prices.
+Over the last 12 months, the CPI-U index advanced 3.4 percent.
+(See chart 1 and table A.) The all items less food and energy index was mostly responsible for the total increase as it rose 3.5 percent, marking a year since it began to surpass the all items index.
+Food prices were up 2.5 percent and energy prices were up 4.1 percent over the year.
 (See table 1.)

 Food